European Court of Human Rights

 The European Court, or “Strasbourg Court” as it is often called, serves a complementary role to that of the European Committee of Social Rights, which oversees European States’ respect for social and economic rights.

 However, complaints submitted to the Court must concern violations of the Convention allegedly committed by a State party to the Convention and that directly and significantly affected the applicant.
-As of April 2018, 47 States have ratified the Convention.
+As of November 2018, there are 47 State parties to the Convention; these include the Member States of the Council of Europe and of the European Union.
 Some of these States have also ratified one or more of the Additional Protocols to the Convention, which protect additional rights.

 As of August 1, 2018, the Court also has advisory jurisdiction.
 Under Protocol 16 to the European Convention, which entered into force on August 1, the highest domestic courts in the States that are a party to the Protocol may request European Court advisory opinions on questions of interpretation of the European Convention and its protocols.
 The questions must arise out of cases pending before the domestic court.
 [IJRC]